My Immortal (song): Chart performance

 "My Immortal" peaked within the top 20 of over 10 countries.
 On the chart issue dated April 10, 2004, the song peaked at number seven on the Billboard Hot 100, and at number two on the Pop Songs chart on March 27, 2004.
 It also reached number 19 on the Adult Contemporary chart, and topped Billboard's Adult Pop Songs chart.
 On the Billboard Radio Songs chart, the song peaked at number seven on April 10, 2004.
-"My Immortal" was certified Gold by the Recording Industry Association of America (RIAA) on February 17, 2009, for selling more than 500,000 copies in the United States.
+"My Immortal" was certified Platinum by the Recording Industry Association of America (RIAA) on January 31, 2019, for selling more than 1,000,000 copies in the United States.
 Its single release also helped Fallen move from number nine to number three on the Billboard 200 chart, selling another 69,000 copies.
 Nielsen Broadcast Data Systems placed the song at number six on the list of most played radio songs in 2004 with 317,577 spins.

 Internationally, the song topped the charts of Canada, Greece, and Portugal.
 On the Australian Singles Chart, it debuted at number four on January 25, 2004, peaking at that position for three weeks.
 The next eight weeks, it remained in the top ten of the chart, and it last appeared at number 44 for the week of June 13, 2004.
 The single was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies in that country.
 On New Zealand's RIANZ chart, the song debuted at number 49 on December 19, 2003.
 On January 25, it climbed from number 34 to number seven.
 It fell to number eight the next week, then rose up to number two on February 8, blocked from the top position by Baby Bash's "Suga Suga".
 The next week, it fell to number nine, then spent three more non-consecutive weeks in the top ten.
 May 10 was its last week inside the top 50, appearing at number 32.

 On December 14, 2003, "My Immortal" debuted at number seven on the UK Singles Chart which later also became its peak position.
 On February 15, 2004 the song dropped out of the top 100.
 It later re-entered at number 84 on July 13, 2008.
 After spending several weeks on different positions on the UK Rock Chart, on August 21, 2011, it peaked at number one.
 The next week, "My Immortal" moved to number two after being replaced by the band's single "What You Want" (2011); a week later, it returned to number one on the chart.
 The song re-entered the UK Singles Chart at number 81 on August 21, 2011 and at number 89 on October 16, 2011.
 It also charted for six weeks on Ireland's IRMA chart, peaking at number 20.